bielmorales/a-team-projects/README.md

 # A-team Projects

-A projects list that you can search, create, edit and delete a project
+A projects list that you can search, create, edit and delete a project.
+I recommend using yarn instead of npm to install dependencies and run the project

 ## Instal dependencies